 This is an interesting section of the canal, as it begins in the centre of Stroud and climbs about 73.5m (241 ft) up the valley, ending at the entrance to Sapperton Canal Tunnel at Daneway.

-Above Chalford (Valley Lock) the route passes though an attractive and tranquil rural landscape.
+Above Chalford (Valley Lock) the route passes through an attractive and tranquil rural landscape.

 As the climb implies, there are a significant number of locks on this section (26).
 Most of these are in a fairly poor state of repair.
 Although, the route does include the impressive new canal section at Capel's Mill in Stroud (not far from the start point), and the recently restored Bowbridge, Griffins Mill & Ham Mill Locks.